 If you’re looking for innovations in manual brewing, look no further than the US Brewer’s Cup, where the best brewers in the country come together to showcase their skills.
-As a brewer’s cup judge, I got to experience presentations where a brewer prepares a cup of coffee in an innovative way that brings out particular characteristics of the coffee they’ve chosen.
+As a brewer’s cup judge, I got to experience presentations where a brewer prepares a cup of specialty coffee in an innovative way that brings out particular characteristics of the coffee they’ve chosen.
 After seeing many presentations throughout the weekend of the 2022 US Brewer’s Cup, I noticed a common thread of brewing devices and concepts that are taking over the world of manual brewing in 2022.

 #1: The Orea brewer + filter system